stranothus/security-extension/README.md

 # Features
 - Alert of websites with uncommon extensions which may be impersonating trusted sites to steal personal information.
 View, block, trust, or follow the link to report these sites.
+- Tags Rick Roll links automatically.
+Click on the Security Extension in your extensions to add or remove the currently opened tab's url as a Rick Roll.